animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name}'s default behavior is to fail-fast, always.
+Spring Data for GemFire's default behavior is to fail-fast, always.
 So, neither `Index` *Exception* are “handled” by default.
 These `Index` exceptions are wrapped in a {sdg-acronym} `GemfireIndexException` and rethrown.
-If you wish for {sdg-name} to handle them for you, you can set either of these `Index` bean definition options to `true`.
+If you wish for Spring Data for GemFire to handle them for you, you can set either of these `Index` bean definition options to `true`.

 </div>